S Pass Singapore 2026: Eligibility, Salary Requirements and How to Apply

 how to apply for s pass singapore

-• Step 1- Log in to the EPOL account, fill out the form, and upload the required details
+• Step 1 – Log in to the EPOL account, fill out the form, and upload the required details

-• Step 2 – Pay the application fee through visa, master card, or GIRO.
+• Step 2 – Pay the application fee through Visa, master card, or GIRO.

 • Step 3 – After 3 weeks, check the application status.

-Documents Required to Apply for S Pass Singapore
+Documents required for S Pass application

 • Scanned copy of passport bio-data